Quixoty/quixoty-test4.github.io/_posts/2021-01-28-sustainable cemeteries (part 2).md

 <br><br>

-The formation of precedent cemetery sites within the UK to demonstrate the implementation of these principles would be beneficial and help encourage other cemeteries to follow.
-Hopefully we can move towards more sustainable practices.
+The formation of precedent cemetery sites within the UK to demonstrate the implementation of these principles would be beneficial and help encourage other cemeteries to follow more sustainable practices.

 </p>